-4.5 Air suspension (special equipment)
+4.5 Air suspension AL-KO (special equipment)

-- ▶ Overloading of the vehicle cannot be observed visually in the case of an air suspension with automatic levelling. - Never exceed the axle load nor the maximum permissible gross weight. - ▶ Never use the air suspension to lift the vehicle for servicing (e.g. changing the wheel). - ► Only lift or lower the vehicle when stationary or at a speed of up to 25 km/h (15 mph). - Only operate the remote control, if people or objects are not in the working area under the vehicle. - ▶ Do not allow children to play with the system. - Only drive at a steady, low speed if there is a fault with the air suspension and have the fault immediately repaired by an authorised specialist workshop.
+- ▶ Overloading of the vehicle cannot be observed visually in the case of an air suspension with automatic levelling. - Never exceed the axle load nor the maximum permissible gross weight. - ▶ Never use the pneumatic spring to lift the vehicle for servicing (e.g. changing the wheel). - ▶ Only raise or lower the vehicle when it is stationary or moving slowly. - Only operate the remote control, if people or objects are not in the working area under the vehicle. - ▶ Do not allow children to play with the system. - Only drive at a steady, low speed if there is a fault with the air suspension and have the fault immediately repaired by an authorised specialist workshop.